oddlama/fora-docs/usage/writing-deploys/README.md

 from fora import host
 from fora.operations import system

+system.package(name="Install selected packages", packages=host.packages_to_install)
-if "web" in host.groups: # Install nginx if this is a web-host
+if "web" in host.groups: # You can dynamically check attributes of the host
-    system.package(name="Install nginx", packages=["nginx"])
+	print("Running on a web host!")
 ```
 {% endtab %}
 {% endtabs %}